jnk0le/random/pipeline cycle test/doc/cortex_m0.md

 `rev16` + `rev` sequence is equivalent to rotate by 16 bits (more flexible and lower reg pressure than `movs`+`rors`)

 `sbcs r0,r0` can turn carry flag into predication mask

+`add r12, r12` can perform laft shift by one in upper registers